jteijema/Mega-Meta-paper-simulations/README.md

 Folders:
 - `plots` - A folder containing generated images.
-- `simulation_output` - This folder is available at https://osf.io/3h2tw/.
+- `simulation_output` - This folder is available at https://osf.io/3h2tw/ for NB
+  simulations files, and https://osf.io/zngmy/ for LR simulations files.
 - `simulation_states` - A folder containing the simulation states for different simulation runs.
 - `results` - Contains files with statistics from the simulations.